 Ressmeyer Partners, led by Founding Partner, Tim Ressmeyer, has teamed up with Burtch Works to provide executive and leadership coaching to our network of analytics and research professionals.
 His firm has a leadership development methodology based on the essential skills of Confidence, Connecting, Competence, and Culture.

 The 4 C’s framework helps leaders and teams be successful from start to finish, delivered via training, coaching, facilitation, or a combination, based on your needs.
 This approach has improved performance on teams in professional services, technology, finance, and non-profits.
-For more information or to get in touch with Tim, please email us at email@example.com!
+For more information or to get in touch with Tim, you can visit his website or email us at firstname.lastname@example.org!